-Bereavement pay is calculated using the base pay that an employee would otherwise have earned had they worked on the day of the absence.
-An employee may use any available accrued vacation or OPA time for additional time off as necessary.
+Bereavement pay is calculated based on the base pay that an employee would otherwise have earned had he or she worked on the day of the absence.

+Approval of bereavement leave will occur in the absence of unusual operating requirements.
+An employee may, with supervisor's approval, use any available paid leave for additional time off as necessary.